novafacing/oldcardgame/README.md

-# oldcardgame
-A set of tools for (yikes!) yugioh.
-Haven't played in forever but hey it's a good code example for later.
+A set of tools written in tenth grade for a trading card game.
+Keeping the code for nostalgia purposes.